 Check out this: Free Printable Meal Plan to get you started.

 4 - Make Your Food Last Longer

-Stop throwing away leftovers and pop it in a tub for tomorrow's lunch or pop it in the freezer to keep it even longer.
+Stop throwing away leftovers and pop them in a tub for tomorrow's lunch or pop it in the freezer to keep it even longer.
 There are so many things you can freeze rather than throwing away, such as fresh vegetables and fruit that you can buy in the reduced section for half the price.

 5 - Use Food Waste Apps

 There's a great app on the market by 'Too good to Go' which distributes all that yummy, perfectly edible food that stores and restaurants have to throw out at the end of the day can be yours for a quarter of the price.
 Find out how to Reduce Food Waste & Get Cheap Meals